Time in Romania: Daylight saving time

 Daylight saving time (DST) in Romania (locally known by "Ora de Vară") was originally introduced in 1932 (between 22 May and 2 October).
 Between 1933 and 1940, DST started on the first Sunday in April and ended on the first Sunday in October.
 DST was abandoned in 1941 and reintroduced in 1979.
-Since 1996, with a few exceptions, DST in Romania has followed the European Union rules.
+Since 1996, with a few exceptions from the norm, DST in Romania has followed the European Union rules.

 Time notation

 The 24-hour clock is used for official purposes, including transport schedules, however in everyday conversation Romanians commonly use the 12-hour clock.

 IANA time zone database

 In the IANA time zone database, Romania is given one zone in the file zone.tab – Europe/Bucharest.
 Data for Romania directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: